Mendeleev's famous table (not to

 that repeat; however, every second repeat the length of the cycle

-an electron can take in an atom (of given atomic number, Z) are characterised by
+states an electron can take in an atom (of given atomic number, Z) are

-three quantum numbers (aside from their own intrinsic spin): a positive integer
+characterized by three quantum numbers (aside from their own intrinsic spin): a

 For given n and b there are 2.b+1 states, all with energies very close